 A credit card is a small, rectangular card made of plastic or metal, given out by banks or financial companies.
 It lets you borrow money to buy things from stores or online merchants that accept credit cards.
 When you use a credit card, you're expected to pay back what you borrowed, along with any interest and fees, either all at once by the due date or over time.

-Besides the regular credit limit, some credit card issuers offer a separate cash line of credit.
+Besides the regular borrowing limit, some credit card issuers offer a separate cash line of credit.
 This means you can take out cash through ATMs, bank tellers, or special checks.
 However, cash advances usually come with different rules, like higher interest rates and no grace period compared to regular purchases.

 Most businesses today accept credit cards, making them one of the most popular ways to pay.
 You can also use debit cards, which work differently.
 When you use a debit card, the money comes directly from your savings account.
 Generally, you won’t incur fees unless you fail to maintain your minimum balance.
 In contrast, with a credit card, you're borrowing money, and if you don’t pay it back by the next billing cycle, the issuer will charge you interest.